U.S. Department of State Seal

 • Volunteer mission;

-• Charitable or medical brigade (the latter also need permission from the Nicaraguan Ministry of Health); or
+• Charitable or Medical brigades (the latter also needs permission from the Nicaraguan Ministry of Health); or

-• Assistance visit organized by NGOs, religious groups, schools, or any other group doing this type of work in Nicaragua.
+• Assistance visits organized by NGOs, religious groups, missionaries, charitable groups, schools, or any other group doing this type of work in Nicaragua.

 HIV/AIDS Restrictions: The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors or foreign residents in Nicaragua.